Storm inundates Southeast, including foot of rain in western N.C.

 Despite all the adverse impacts of the unsettled weather, drought relief will continue across the Southeast.

-The drought status had risen to moderate and even severe levels from northern Florida to southeastern North Carolina when the U.S. Drought Monitor released its latest update on June 6.
+The drought status had risen to moderate and even severe levels from northern Florida to southeastern North Carolina when the U.S. Drought Monitor released its latest update Thursday.

 "While some showers and thunderstorms can linger in eastern North Carolina, some drier air will begin to sweep across more of the Southeast on Thursday," Pydynowski added.